Guillermode20/softarch2-uni-work/context.md

 7. API Gateway returns aggregated response to Frontend
 8. API Gateway publishes events to Event Bus for analytics

+> **Note:** This flow is an example based on the sequence diagram for retrieving a conference schedule.
+Other flows may follow similar patterns.

 ### Adding a New Conference (Admin)
 1. Admin logs in and submits conference details
 2. Admin Service validates input
 3. On valid input, Admin Service calls Metadata Service to save conference info
-4. Provisioning process creates database
+4. **Provisioning process** creates database and deploys service (distinct actor/process)
-5. Provisioning process deploys service
-6. Endpoint is registered back in Metadata Service
+5. Endpoint is registered back in Metadata Service
-7. Admin is notified of success/failure
+6. Admin is notified of success/failure

 ## Data Ownership
 Each microservice owns and is responsible for its own data domain: